JeffHing/extend-this/README.md

 ```javascript
 extend(this).withDelegate(new Dog(), {'#bark': sound});
 ```
-#### Adding a Selector
+#### Adding a Custom Selector

 To add your own selector, use the `.selector()` method.
-The following call adds a selector which is invoked whenever a string is prefixed with '*'.
+In the following example, `mySelector` will be invoked whenever a string argument is prefixed with '*':

 ```javascript
 extend.selector('*', mySelector);
 ```

-Every selector is passed a `selectorContext` object which contains the `sourceKeys` object.
-The `sourceKeys` object should be updated with the keys of the properties to merge into the target object.
+When a selector is invoked, it is passed a `selectorContext` object.
+The selector should update the embedded `sourceKeys` object with the names of the properties to merge into the target object.

-In this example, `mySelector` merges all properties but doesn't report an error if the property already exists in the target object:
+In this example, `mySelector` merges all the properties from the source object and disables any error if the property already exists in the target object:

 ```javascript
 /*